 The policy includes all University-owned property.
 The smoke-free map shows the boundaries of University.

 Can people smoke in their vehicles on Northeastern Illinois University property?
 What about in University vehicles?

-How will people know where they can and cannot smoke?
+How can people know where they can and cannot smoke?

 All University-owned property is smoke-free.
 Signs are posted on the property.
 An online smoke-free map identifies the boundaries.

-Will there be designated smoking areas on University property?
+Are there designated smoking areas on University property?